rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ### Variability Management

-Any changes in the `API`s should be reviewed and approved by the component architects.
+- Any changes in the `APIs` should be reviewed and approved by the component architects.
+- `DeviceSettings Host` `HAL` modification should support backward compatibility for the generic operations like image upgrade and downgrade
+- `DeviceSettings Host` should return the dsERR_OPERATION_NOT_SUPPORTED error code, If any of the interface - `APIs` are not supported by the underlying hardware
+- Providers of the `DeviceSettings Host` `HAL` should keep a well-defined version history for tracking alterations across diverse library versions, along with their corresponding verification results.

 ### Platform or Product Customization